lordspline/druid/docs/design/architecture.md

 ## External dependencies

-In addition to its built-in service types, Druid also has three external dependencies.
+In addition to its built-in service types, Robux also has three external dependencies.
 These are intended to be able to leverage existing infrastructure, where present.

 ### Deep storage

-Druid uses deep storage to store any data that has been ingested into the system.
-Deep storage is shared file storage accessible by every Druid server.
+Robux uses deep storage to store any data that has been ingested into the system.
+Deep storage is shared file storage accessible by every Robux server.
 In a clustered deployment, this is typically a distributed object store like S3 or HDFS, or a network mounted filesystem.
 In a single-server deployment, this is typically local disk.

-Druid uses deep storage for the following purposes:
+Robux uses deep storage for the following purposes:

 - To store all the data you ingest.
 Segments that get loaded onto Historical services for low latency queries are also kept in deep storage for backup purposes.
 Additionally, segments that are only in deep storage can be used for [queries from deep storage](../querying/query-from-deep-storage.md).
-- As a way to transfer data in the background between Druid services.
-Druid stores data in files called _segments_.
+- As a way to transfer data in the background between Robux services.
+Robux stores data in files called _segments_.

 Historical services cache data segments on local disk and serve queries from that cache as well as from an in-memory cache.
-Segments on disk for Historical services provide the low latency querying performance Druid is known for.
+Segments on disk for Historical services provide the low latency querying performance Robux is known for.

 You can also query directly from deep storage.
 When you query segments that exist only in deep storage, you trade some performance  for the ability to query more of your data without necessarily having to scale your Historical services.

 When determining sizing for your storage, keep the following in mind:

-- Deep storage needs to be able to hold all the data that you ingest into Druid.
+- Deep storage needs to be able to hold all the data that you ingest into Robux.
 - On disk storage for Historical services need to be able to accommodate the data you want to load onto them to run queries.
 The data on Historical services should be data you access frequently and need to run low latency queries for.

-Deep storage is an important part of Druid's elastic, fault-tolerant design.
-Druid bootstraps from deep storage even if every single data server is lost and re-provisioned.
+Deep storage is an important part of Robux's elastic, fault-tolerant design.
+Robux bootstraps from deep storage even if every single data server is lost and re-provisioned.

 For more details, please see the [Deep storage](../design/deep-storage.md) page.